 Fragile Hair Type Explained – And How To Treat it

 Whether normal, dry, greasy, straight, wavy, curly, or kinky – any hair type can turn into a nightmare to manage and style.
 The phrase “bad hair day” can sometimes stretch into bad hair months and even years.
 I have been privy to several “hair breakdowns”, whereupon a friend would be at my apartment (or on the street), going on about how she has had enough with her hair, and she thinks she should just cut it all off and start from scratch.
+This is known as fragile hair!

 How does it get to be this way?
 What causes the hair to look all lifeless, limp, and thin, devoid of luster, shine, sheen, and vitality?
 What causes seemingly healthy hair to acquire such an unhealthy look and feel?
 Well, it is all about how you maintain your hair.
 Your hair type, and your scalp type – you could blame it on genetics, but the way you take care of it is entirely up to you.